Thang-Tien/INT3117-2-Selenium-Tesing/README.md

 This command will execute the test file `loginPageTests.js` using the Mocha test framework.

-To run the tests for the login page, execute the following command:
+To run the tests for the inventory page, execute the following command:
 ```Javascript
 npx mocha --no-timeouts 'test/inventoryPageTests.js'
 ```